Steveris/steveris.github.io/taxonomy.md

     </tr>
     <tr>
       <td>Skeleton</td>
       <td>Animated bone structures, often via ritual or ambient necromancy.
-Vary in complexity from simple automatons to miltary-form coordination.
+Vary in complexity from simple automatons to military-form coordination.
 Fragile but persistent.
 Known to reuse broken components from other skeletons to host bodies.<br>See: <b>Artificial</b></td>
     </tr>
     <tr>
       <td>Ghosts</td>